wp-plugins/animate-it/readme.txt

 == Changelog ==
+= Version 1.2.1 =
+* Resolved an issue related to multiple declaration of mobile_detect.php class.

 = Version 1.2 =
 * New options to add animation duration and infinite animation while applying an animation on WordPress Post, Page or widget.